-- $\mathbf{X}$ Dishonesty - X Disrespectful behavior - $\mathbf{X}$ Not participating in treatment - old X Not updating your planner - X Not attending recovery support groups - $\boldsymbol{\mathsf{X}}$ Contact with unapproved people - old X Missing or being late for appointments - X Missing or being late for UAs/PBTs - $\pmb{\times}$ Interfering with UA or PBT testing - old X Testing positive for drugs or alcohol
+- old X Dishonesty

+- old X Disrespectful behavior

+- \mathbf{X} Not participating in treatment

+- \mathbf{X} Not using your planner

+- X Not attending recovery support groups

+- old X Contact with unapproved people

+- × Missing or being late for appointments

+- × Missing or being late for UAs/PBTs

+- × Interfering with UA or PBT testing

+- X Testing positive for drugs or alcohol

-Sanctions are given by the Team and depend on the violation.
-Sanctions increase with multiple violations.
+Sanctions are given by the team and depend on the violation.
+Sanctions increase with the more negative behavior that happens.